Skip to main content

 Water Quality; Water Reuse, Food and Health; Environmental Microbiology; Exposure Assessment; Environmental Microbial Genomics; Food-Energy-Water Nexus

-Dr. Sapkota is an MPower Professor of Environmental Health Sciences and the Director of the Maryland Institute for Applied Environmental Health.
+Dr. Sapkota is an MPower Professor & Chair of the Department of Global, Environmental, and Occupational Health at the University of Maryland School of Public Health.
 She is also the Director of CONSERVE: A Center of Excellence at the Nexus of Sustainable Water Reuse, Food & Health, the Director of the UMD Global STEWARDS (STEM Training at the Nexus of Energy, Water Reuse and Food Systems), NSF Research Traineeship (NRT), and the Global FEWture Alliance.

 The mission of CONSERVE is to facilitate the adoption of transformative on‐farm water treatment solutions that enable the safe use of recyled irrigation water on food crops.
 The overarching goal of the UMD Global STEWARDS NSF NRT is for graduate trainees to become adept at working and communicating across food-energy-water (FEW) disciplines, enabling transformative discoveries that can only be realized through transdisciplinary approaches and systems-based thinking.
 The mission of the Global FEWture Alliance is to alleviate food, energy, and water insecurity, to advance environmental and global public health, and to bolster community resilience in a changing climate.